Embassy of Qatar, Washington, D.C.: Architecture and construction

+M Street building (2005-2025)

-The Qatar government retained The Georgetown Design Group with Mokhless Al-Hariri as the lead-architect to fully renovate the building.
+For the M Street building the Qatari government retained The Georgetown Design Group with Mokhless Al-Hariri as the lead-architect to fully renovate the building.
 The first phase of work consisted of the due-diligence evaluation of the 80,000 sqft building.
 The second phase comprised the fast-track development of the project's programmatic requirements as well as the accelerated space planning and integrated architectural and engineering design services required by the complete gutting and full renovation of the building.

 In keeping with applicable regulations, the project required statutory reviews and approval by several U.S. governmental agencies including the Office of Foreign Missions, United States Commission of Fine Arts, the District of Columbia Department of Consumer and Regulatory Affairs, and the Advisory Neighborhood Commission.

 After all necessary permits were obtained by The Georgetown Design Group, the Qatar Islamic Bank, which was then financing the project, considered reducing the project's scope of work.
 The Qatar Ministry of Foreign Affairs opted to implement the project in accordance with Mokhless Al-Hariri's design.

 The Embassy moved to its new building in early 2005.

-The architect Mokhless Al-Hariri said, "the renovated building's design is intended to reflect Qatar's dynamic growth and expending diplomatic and economic role."
+The architect Mokhless Al-Hariri said, "the renovated building's design is intended to reflect Qatar's dynamic growth and expending diplomatic and economic role".

 Additional design input can also be credited to Maria Midani and Barbara Mullnex.
 The new exteriors incorporate Arabic design motifs that express Qatar's cultural heritage within Washington, D.C.
-The fully renovated interiors include office suites, conference-rooms, special-event spaces, and "highly customized finishes".
+The fully renovated interiors include office suites, conference rooms, special event spaces, and "highly customized finishes".